foambubble/foam/docs/user/features/note-templates.md

 For example, `FOAM_DATE_YEAR` has the same behaviour as VS Code's `CURRENT_YEAR`, `FOAM_DATE_SECONDS_UNIX` has the same behaviour as `CURRENT_SECONDS_UNIX`, etc.

 By default, prefer using the `FOAM_DATE_` versions.
 The datetime used to compute the values will be the same for both `FOAM_DATE_` and VS Code's variables, with the exception of the creation notes using the daily note template.

+For more nitty-gritty details about the supported date formats, [see here](https://github.com/foambubble/foam/blob/master/packages/foam-vscode/src/services/variable-resolver.ts).

 #### Relative daily notes